-4.2.3.1 Second track Fleurus-Auvelais
+6.3.1.1 Second track Fleurus-Auvelais

 This project is planned in order to reroute more freight trains on Ottignies-Fleurus-Auvelais-Namur, where less passenger trains run compared to Ottignies-Namur.
 The project should be implemented in 2024.
+The investment plan has not been signed yet.